-In accordance with rules of the New York Stock Exchange (the "NYSE"), the Board annually determines the independence of each director.
+In accordance with rules of the NYSE, the Board annually determines the independence of each director.
 No director is considered independent unless the Board has determined that he or she has no material relationship with the Company.
 The Company monitors the status of its directors and officers through the activities of the Company's Nominating and Corporate Governance Committee and through a questionnaire to be completed by each director no less frequently than annually, with updates periodically if information provided in the most recent questionnaire has changed.